 Girls begin puberty at different ages.
 It can start as early as age 9.
 By age 15, most girls have fully developed.
-It’s during these years that the following changes occur:
+It’s during these years that both her body and her emotions will change.

-- Changes to her body (shape, breasts, period): A young girl beginning puberty will undergo several physical changes.
 In the first stage, breast development begins with the appearance of small, breast buds under the nipples.
 It could be 2 additional years before her breasts fully develop.
 Hair growth will begin on her arms, legs, armpits, and pubic area.
-They will begin to sweat more and produce body odor during physical activity, and pimples will begin to appear.
+They will begin to sweat more and produce body odor during physical activity, and pimples may begin to appear.
 Girls will also experience an increase in height and weight to prepare for their periods.
 Your daughter may notice that her arms, thighs, hips, and upper back have become fuller and wider.
 Eventually, her first menstrual period will start.